 Évora: Walking Through Time

 Once in Évora, a UNESCO World Heritage site, your guide will lead you through its main monuments and historic streets.
 Expect to see the Roman Temple, one of the best-preserved Roman ruins on the Iberian Peninsula, and the Évora Cathedral, a striking Gothic structure with panoramic rooftop views.
-The guide’s expertise and storytelling make these sites come alive—something visitors rave about.
+The guide’s expertise and storytelling make these sites come alive—something visitors love.

 A visit to the Chapel of Bones offers a more introspective, even haunting experience—lines with human skulls and bones lining the walls.
 Multiple reviews describe this as “fascinating” and “haunting,” though some might find it a bit macabre.
 It’s a unique reflection of Portugal’s historical relationship with mortality.